Lily Thapa

-Lily Thapa is social worker, lecturer, writer and founder of Women for Human Rights which brings Nepalese widows together.
+Dr.Lily Thapa is social worker, lecturer, writer and founder of Women for Human Rights, an organization that fights for Nepalese widows' rights.

-Early life and education
+Life and education

-Lily Thapa was born on in Kathmandu, Nepal.
-A daughter of the Army chief, Lily showed high aptitude and academic promise from very young age, passing her high school at just the age of 14, from Padma Kanya College, Nepal.
-She also went on to attain a bachelor's degree in (Major: psychology and home science) from the same institute at 17 years of age.
-Following a gap of some years after this, Lily secured a master's degree in Sociology and Anthropology, from Tribhuwan University, Nepal.
-She spent subsequent years in Sweden where she completed another Post Graduation in Women-in-management from the Luleo University, Sweden.
-In 2012, Lily returned to her alma mater seeking her PhD in the subject: Sociological Aspects on Impacts of conflict in Nepal, one that she is currently pursuing.
+Lily Thapa was born in Kathmandu, Nepal.
+A daughter of an army general, she showed high aptitude and academic promise from a very young age, passing her high school at just the age of 16, from Padma Kanya College, Nepal.
+She also went on to attain a bachelor's degree in psychology and home science from the same institute.
+Following a gap of some years, Lily secured a master's degree in Sociology and Anthropology, from Tribhuwan University.
+She spent subsequent years in Sweden where she completed another Post Graduation in Women-in-management at Luleo University.
+In 2012, Lily returned to her alma mater seeking her PhD in Sociological Aspects on Impacts of conflict in Nepal.
+She attained her doctorate degree in 2024.

-The story of Lily Thapa

-Lily was only 29 years old when her husband, an Army doctor died in the Gulf War in 1994, leaving her in a state of sadness, wrought on due to the loss of her husband, as well as because of her ‘new status’ as a widow.
+Lily was only 29 years old when her husband, an army doctor died in the Gulf War in 1994, leaving her in a state of sadness, wrought on due to the loss of her husband, as well as because of her ‘new status’ as a widow.
 Overnight, Lily went from being an educated and accomplished woman running a Primary School, to having almost no status or sense of personal identity, as dictated by Nepalese society.
 It was during this period that Lily first came into contact with the grim reality of widowhood in Nepalese society, as well as the reprehensible treatment and practices forced upon women, making them virtually disappear.
-That was when lily Thapa resolved to become what she is today, a selfless and dedicated woman who inspires those around her with the extraordinary strength and confidence that she carries.
 Today Lily, at the helm of WHR (Women for Human Rights), has given a new horizon of hope to over 500,000 women, constantly working to uplift and empower them and inspire many more like them.

 Career

-As indicated by her academic incline and qualifications, Lily specialises in the fields of social work, teaching, counselling and other like activities.
-She is the founded the RoseBud School in 1990, where she stayed on as Principal, until she sold it in 1996, so as to focus all of her energy and attention on her women's rights organisation/NGO.
+Lily specializes in the fields of social work, teaching, counselling and other like activities.
+In 1990, she founded the RoseBud School, where she stayed on as Principal, until she sold it in 1996, so as to focus on her women's rights organization.